-I received these notes from Coach Steve Smiley from a presentation that Brad Stevens made at the 2010 Florida Coaches Clinic when he coached at Butler.
+I received these notes from Coach Steve Smiley from a presentation that Brad Stevens made at while he coached at Butler.

 These are notes and the outline for his talk.
 Here is a link to diagrams of his drills: Basketball Drills